 This review can be extended by the considering the papers from the other databases like Scopus and Google Scholar.
 Major focus of this research paper is on the order quantity models and relevant studies with few papers with production inventory models.
 Hence the present study can be explored with inclusion of more production problems and other supply chain scenario models.
 This study does not focus much on the various quantitative and qualitative methods employed in the prescribed paper.
 Though the database was thoroughly examined there might be some possibility that some articles may have slipped and further excluded from the process.
 Inclusion of such articles will help to broaden all the horizons of study.

 Acknowledgements

-I am indeed grateful to the Editors for their guidance and counsel.
-I am very grateful to the reviewer for valuable comments and suggestions of generously listing many useful references.
+We are indeed grateful to the Editors for their guidance and counseling during the preparation of this paper.
+We are also indebted to the reviewer for valuable comments and suggestions of generously listing many useful references.